-We could try and do something over a WebEx but this would take a bunch of scheduling up front with all parties and probably pretty slow.
+We could try to do something over a web conferencing platform, but this would take a bunch of scheduling up front with all parties and probably pretty slow.

 We could accept that there is no great fit and build something purpose built.

 We are going to go with the last option.
 Let’s look at what we need to make a virtual court system and some very simple rules about how a court runs: